google/applied-machine-learning-intensive/v2/05_deep_learning/01_recurrent_neural_networks/slides.md

 ---

-# What Does Sequence Prediction Predict?
+# What are we predicting?

 ![center](res/time_series_2.png)